-Renault ZOE review - Range, charging and running costs
+Renault Zoe - Range, charging and running costs

-Increased driving range and solid residual values help to boost the Zoe's appeal, though sub-par rapid charging speeds shouldn’t be overlooked
+A 245-mile range and solid residual values help to boost the Zoe's appeal, though sub-par rapid charging speeds shouldn’t be overlooked

-Insurance groups for the Zoe start at group 20 for the (now discontinued) entry-level R110 Play, and move up to group 23 for the R135 GT Line+.
-The costs are kept down partly because of the car’s unambitious outright performance, and partly because the mileage expectations are so low.
+Insurance groups for the Zoe start at group 18 for the base R135 Techno and R135 Boost Charge Techno, and move up to group 19 for the R135 Boost Charge Iconic.
+The costs are kept down partly because of the Zoe’s modest performance, and partly because the mileage expectations are so low.

-Expert data suggests the Zoe will retain an average of 50 per cent of its original value over three years and 36,000 miles.
+Expert data suggests the Zoe will retain between 45 and 52 per cent of its original value over three years and 36,000 miles.
 This is a marked improvement over the previous model and should provide increased confidence for private buyers.

 In this review

-- 1Renault ZOE reviewThe Renault Zoe is a capable small electric car, but is ultimately let down by its poor safety rating
+- 1Renault Zoe reviewThe Renault Zoe is a capable small electric car, let down by its poor build quality and safety rating

-- 3Range, charging and running costs - currently readingIncreased driving range and solid residual values help to boost the Zoe's appeal, though sub-par rapid charging speeds shouldn’t be overlooked
+- 3Range, charging and running costs - currently readingA 245-mile range and solid residual values help to boost the Zoe's appeal, though sub-par rapid charging speeds shouldn’t be overlooked

-- 6Reliability and SafetyRenault's five-year warranty is reassuring, although buyers will be concerned by the Zoe's zero-star safety rating from Euro NCAP
+- 6Reliability and SafetyThe Zoe’s three-year warranty is decent, however buyers will be concerned by the zero-star safety rating from Euro NCAP